20. Lateral Inhibition: Spontaneous symmetry allows spontaneous developmental patterning

 \begin{align} \frac{\mathrm{d}N_i}{\mathrm{d}t} &= \beta_N - \gamma_N N_i - \left( k_D^+ N_iD_j - k_D^- T_{ij}\right) \\ \frac{\mathrm{d}D_i}{\mathrm{d}t} &= \beta_D \frac{1}{1 + (R_i/K_D)^{n_D}} - \gamma_D D_i - \left( k_D^+ N_jD_i - k_D^- T_{ji}\right) \\ \frac{\mathrm{d}T_{ij}}{\mathrm{d}t} &= k_D^+ N_iD_j - k_D^- T_{ij} - k_S T_{ij} \\ \frac{\mathrm{d}S_i}{\mathrm{d}t} &= k_S T_{ij} - \gamma_S S_i \\ \frac{\mathrm{d}R_i}{\mathrm{d}t} &= \beta_R \frac{(S_i/K_R)^{n_R}}{1 + (S_i/K_R)^{n_R}} - \gamma_R R_i. \end{align}

-There are also a set of five ODEs describing the species \(N_j,D_j, T_{ji}, S_j, R_j\) in the other cell that follow this same structure, for a total of ten ODEs in the system.
+A similar set of five ODEs describes the species \(N_j,D_j, T_{ji}, S_j, R_j\) in the other cell, for a total of ten ODEs in the two-cell system.

-We will now make a quasi-steady-state assumption that the binding and cleavage events involved in the formation of \(T_{ij}\) and \(S_i\) are fast enough to be at equilbirium at the timescale relevant to the gene expression dynamics driving changes in the concentrations of \(N_i,D_i,R_i\).
-This means that
+We will now make a quasi-steady-state assumption that the binding and cleavage events involved in the formation of \(T_{ij}\) and \(S_i\) are fast enough to be approximately at equilbirium over the longer timescales of gene expression dynamics.
+Thus,

 \begin{align} T_{ij} &= \frac{k_D^+ N_iD_j}{k_D^- + k_S}, \\ S_i &= \frac{k_S}{\gamma_S} T_{ij} = \frac{1}{\gamma_S}\frac{k_S k_D^+}{k_D^- + k_S} N_iD_j \end{align}